Content is King, But How Do You Make Ideas Stick?

 How do you handle failures?

-Winston Churchhill once said, ““Success is the ability to go from failure to failure
+Winston Churchill once said, ““Success is the ability to go from failure to failure

 without losing your enthusiasm.”